lourenco-pedro/Board/README.md

 - **Generic and Extensible Architecture**
   Designed to be reusable and adaptable for different types of board games.

+## 🧩 Dependencies

+This project requires the following Unity packages:

+- [DOTween](https://dotween.demigiant.com/) – For handling animations and transitions.
+- [Unity Service System](https://github.com/lourenco-pedro/UnityServiceSystem) – A lightweight service-based system to manage shared logic and services across the application.

 ## 🛠️ Technologies Used

 - Unity (Main game engine)